bufbuild/protobuf-es/MANUAL.md

 msg.lastName; // undefined
 ```

-There is one gotcha with our function `redact`: It does not ensure that the schema and message match, but we can solve
+There is one gotcha with our `redact` function—it doesn't ensure that the schema and message match—but we can solve
 this with a type inference and constraints:

 ```typescript